bandyp/simon/README.md

 on the page and didn't add to the look and feel of the game.

 ## Features
-Instructions: I wanted to keep this fun.
-Playing the game is quite simple and requires little guidance.
+* Instructions: Playing the game is quite simple and requires little guidance.
 But I like the idea of adding the element of helping Simon reach his goal.

-High Score: The user can keep track of their best effort in a session.
+* High Score: The user can keep track of their best effort in a session.

-Audio/Visual: The buttons light up and sound plays when the user clicks the coloured buttons.
+* Audio/Visual: The buttons light up and sound plays when the user clicks the coloured buttons.
 There is a slight gradient on the coloured buttons to give a 3D effect.
 Buttons respond visually to clicks.

 ## Technology Used
+* HTML - for the sytructure of the content of the page
+* CSS3 - for designing the style of the the simon game
-Balsamiq for the wireframe.
+* Javascript - for the gzame logic

-Jquery for a lot of the script.
+* Jquery - for moving around the DOM, simplifying the script
+* Jasmine - for testing that the player could not interupt the sequence accidently
+* Balsamiq for the wireframe

-Bootstrap, originally, I really didn't make much use of the it.
+* Bootstrap, originally, I really didn't make much use of the it.
 But once the script was complete, I went back and fixed the HTML to be a lot more responsive with bootstrap.
 Changing the round circle into 2 rows worked much better.

-Google fonts - I tried to keep the buttons font a little retro and the score boxes a digital feel.
+* Google fonts - I tried to keep the buttons font a little retro and the score boxes a digital feel.

 ## Testing

+### Manual Tests
 I found the JS/Jquery part quite challenging.
 I started with writing out the logic in simple steps [here.](https://github.com/bandyp/simon/blob/master/logic.md) But even this needed to be simplified at each function.
 I would write a slightly